Approval Workflow

 Approving a post moves it from "Scheduled" to "Queued".
 Revoking approval moves it back to "Scheduled".

-• Manual Queue — Posts flagged for manual posting on platforms that do not support API publishing.
+• Post Manually — Posts flagged for manual publishing on platforms or content types that do not support direct API publishing.

-For each post, reviewers can: - Read the content and see the target platform/account - Edit the text or schedule - Approve to lock the content - Reject or delete if needed
+From Queue, reviewers can: - Read the content and see the target platform/account - Edit the text or schedule - Lock content before it goes live - Reject or delete if needed

 Unlocking a Post

-If a reviewer approved a post but then realizes it needs changes:
+If a reviewer locked a post but then realizes it needs changes:

-1. 1.Open the post in the Review Queue.
+1. 1.Open the post in the Queue page.

 2. 2.Click "Unlock to Edit".